Residential Roof Fire Ratings: What Villa Ridge Homeowners Should Know

 Insurance companies see better-rated roofs as lower risk, especially when paired with other fire safety measures like smoke detectors and attic fire barriers.
 Be sure to mention your roof fire rating when applying for or updating insurance policies.

 Not replacing your roof anytime soon?
-You can still enhance fire resistance with these steps:
+You can still enhance fire resistance on existing roofs, particularly wood shakes, by using a fire retardant roof coating.

 Install spark arresters on chimneys